 The company’s labour force consists of permanent employees, agency workers and trade sub-contractors.
 The company is a registered member of the JIB (Electrical), BESA (Mechanical) and JIB PMES (Plumbing) organisations and complies with and ensures that labour supply agencies and labour only sub-contractors comply with the National Working Agreements.
 The company also works with the Unite Union on labour relations.

 The company has a zero tolerance approach to all forms of modern slavery and human trafficking within its business and supply chain and is committed to acting ethically and with integrity in all business dealings.
+This is supported by our Ethical and Sustainable Procurement Policy.

 Where staff have concerns around issues of forced labour, human rights, recruitment practices or exploitations, they are encouraged to report these concerns to management or alternatively staff can contact the confidential Employee Assistance Programme helpline 0800 350 5182 offered by Health Assured.